 In addition to traditional lending institutions such as banks and credit unions, the lending industry has grown to include online lending for convenience.
 Over a recent four-year period, online lending grew from 22% to almost 50% of the personal loan market.
 If you're applying for a personal loan, here are your options.

-- Banks: Banks tend to have higher interest rates, but existing customers may receive lower APRs and a more personalized experience during the loan process.
+- Banks: Banks tend to have higher interest rates, but existing customers may receive lower annual percentage rates and a more personalized experience during the loan process.

 - Online Lenders: Although online lenders lack the personalized experience of banks, they can offer a quick and easy application process where approval and funding can be completed within a couple of days.